skannea/ha2web/README.md

 - An **MQTT broker** (for example, the Mosquitto add-on) must be installed and set up for communication between HA and clients (browsers) running the application.
 - The **HA web server** folder */config/www* must exist.
 Application web pages are placed there.
 - The **python_script** functionality must be enabled in *configuration.yaml* (by adding `python_script:` ).
-- **Security** aspects must be considered if your HA can be accessed from internet.
+- **Security** aspects must be considered if your HA installation can be accessed from the internet.
 See later in this document.

 # How it works
 - The application web page contains code for an MQTT client.